mussum67/MedAnalytica/README.md

 - **MySQL**: The relational database used to store and manage healthcare data securely.

-## System Architecture

-The system is built on a multi-tier architecture with separate layers for presentation, business logic, and data storage.
-This approach ensures scalability, maintainability, and security.

 ## Conclusion

 This Healthcare Information Management System is a comprehensive solution for modern healthcare providers, offering enhanced efficiency and accuracy through the integration of advanced AI and predictive analytics features.